 - Confusing intelligence with action.
 Both Gumloop and Gravity use strong models.
 The model is not the differentiator.
 The differentiator is what happens between prompt and result.
 Asking "which has the smarter AI?" is the wrong question; both are smart enough.

 - Skipping the pricing model question.
-Free tier plus usage-based pricing on runs and nodes.
-Gravity is bundled.
-Those two structures behave differently at high usage.
-Run the math at 10 runs a week and 100 runs a week before committing.
+Gumloop is a free tier plus usage-based pricing on runs and nodes.
+Gravity is pay per use, charged only when an agent runs.
+Both track usage, so run the math at 10 runs a week and 100 runs a week before committing.

 Frequently asked questions